ryanmcnz/restruct.js/README.md

 intuitive declarative API to define formats for binary structure parsers and emitters.
 It works in both the browser and on Node.

+`restruct.js` is freely distributable under the terms of the MIT license.

 Example:

     > struct = (new Restruct).